Satya12-369/Satya12-369/README.md

 - 😄 Pronouns: Him/hizzle/thine
 - ⚡ Fun fact: I am also a musician and will be using my AI capabilities to produce amazing songs.
 Let's collaborate!

+I am not a coder.
+I am an artist.
+It just seems that code keeps getting in the way 😂